-- Ensure that the supply of combustion air is always free of fluorine, chlorine, sulphur, dust, etc. - Ensure that no chemical substances are stored at the installation site. - Ensure that the combustion air is not routed through chimneys which have previously been used with floor-standing oil-fired boilers, or with other boilers, which could cause soot to build up in the chimney. - If you are installing the product in hairdressing salons, painter's or joiner's workshops, cleaning businesses or similar locations, choose a separate installation room in which a combustion air supply is ensured that is technically free of chemical substances.
+- Ensure that the supply of combustion air is always free of fluorine, chlorine, sulphur, dust, etc. - Ensure that no chemical substances are stored at the installation site. - Ensure that the combustion air is not routed through an old floor-standing oilfired boiler chimney. - If you are installing the product in hairdressing salons, painter's or joiner's workshops, cleaning businesses or similar locations, choose a separate installation room in which a combustion air supply is ensured that is technically free of chemical substances.